marcoshsq/marcoshsq/README.md

 <h2 align="left">:page_with_curl: About me:</h2>

-Civil engineer who decided to start a journey to become a Data Scientist, when I discovered that there is an field where to be good, you need to be curious and like math, I fell in love right away. :heart_eyes:
+A civil engineer who decided to start a journey to become a Data Scientist, When I found out that there is an area, where to be good, you need to be curious and like math, I fell in love right away. :heart_eyes:
     <ul>
       <li>🔭 ...I'm currently seeking a Data Science/Analytics entry level job.</li>
       <li>🌱 ...I’m currently studying Python and SQL.</li>